 From September through the month of May, Rabbi Schwartz leads a Torah study class on Saturday mornings (except on Saturdays when we are celebrating a B'Nai Mitzvot).
 Our very popular Torah study meetings being also begin at 10 AM on Saturdays.
 For more information, click here.

-At 9 AM on every Sunday morning that our Religious School is in session, Rabbi Schwartz and Cantor Horowitz lead a practice Shabbat morning service for our Religious School students.
+At 9 AM on every Sunday morning that our Religious School is in session, Rabbi Schwartz leads a practice Shabbat morning service for our Religious School students.
 Parents of our students are especially encouraged to attend, and the service is open to the entire congregation.

 Links for More Information for Shabbat and More